ArdourTech/Experiment-habitat/README.md

 ## Reasoning

 As a developer, I'm frequently switching between Windows, Linux, and MacOS.
 In each environment, I may need to perform the same tasks, leverage the same automation, or just want a consistent experience.
 But it can become a PIMA when the environments are not configured to be identical, or when a tool doesn't operate in the same way (looking at you CLI flags).

 [Dotfile](https://dotfiles.github.io/) repositories really only solve half the problem.
 They fall short when you need to start applying OS specific tools and configuration.
 Docker *might* be a step in the right direction.

-> Docker takes away repetitive, mundane configuration tasks and is used throughout the development lifecycle for fast, easy and portable application development - desktop and cloud ~ <https://www.docker.com/>
+> Docker takes away repetitive, mundane configuration tasks and is used
+> throughout the development lifecycle for fast, easy and portable application
+> development - desktop and cloud ~ <https://www.docker.com/>

 ---

 ## CLI

-CLI tool for Dockerized Developer Environments.
-Base docker image can be found at [habitat](https://github.com/ardourtech/habitat)
+Habitat CLI is a tool (written in .NET) for building, running, and managing Dockerized Developer Environments.

 ### Building for Release